-- Your contributions to the plan that are attributable to the securities. - Your employer's contributions that were taxed as ordinary income in the year the securities were distributed. - Your NUA in the securities that is attributable to employer contributions and taxed as ordinary income in the year the securities were distributed.
+- Your contributions to the plan that are attributable to the securities. - Your employer's contributions that were taxed as ordinary income in the year the securities were distributed. - · Your NUA in the securities that is attributable to employer contributions and taxed as ordinary income in the year the securities were distributed.

 How to report.
-Enter the total amount of a nonperiodic distribution on Form 1040, line 16a; Form 1040A, line 12a; or Form 1040NR, line 17a.
-Enter the taxable amount of the distribution on Form 1040, line 16b; Form 1040A, line 12b; or Form 1040NR, line 17b.
+Enter the total amount of a nonperiodic distribution on Form 1040 or 1040-SR, line 4c; or Form 1040-NR, line 17a.
+Enter the taxable amount of the distribution on Form 1040 or 1040-SR, line 4d; or Form 1040-NR, line 17b.
 However, if you make a tax-free rollover or elect an optional method of figuring the tax on a lump-sum distribution, see How to report in the discussions of those tax treatments, later.